 Due to rising sea levels, repeated flooding, and a dwindling population, it’s no longer alarmist to worry about the future of Venice — or wonder how much of one it has left.

-I’ve never been to Venice.
-But I’ve never stopped thinking about it.
-I’ve been fascinated by it ever since I was a kid, when I first saw it drawn onto those paper placemats at Italian restaurants.
+I’ve never been to Venice, but I can’t stop thinking about it.
+I’ve been fascinated by it ever since I was a kid, when I first saw it drawn on those paper placemats at Italian restaurants.
 Wait a minute, the streets are made of rivers?
 The cars are made of boats?
 What kind of amazing fantasyland is this?
-For a kid, it seemed made up, like Atlantis or the capital of some vanished civilization from adventure books.
+It seemed made up, like Atlantis or the capital of some vanished civilization from adventure books.
 But it was real.
 It existed.
-In my lifetime.
+In my lifetime!
 Which made me wonder, why weren’t more places like this?
 Who wouldn’t want every city to be like this?

 As I got a little older I learned why, and the reason is the same one that explains why we don’t have all sorts of other fanciful things: the maintenance is a nightmare.
 Add in the destructive, corrosive effects of water and it’s a miracle that we even have a Venice to begin with, and that it’s lasted as long as it has.